capsulephp/comparison/README.md

 Does this mean the containers that could not complete the scenario are somehow "bad" or "wrong"?
 No -- but it does mean I was wrong to think that the features highlighted by the scenario are commonplace.
 Different scenarios might show off these containers in a better or worse light.
-(Capsule would not be able to complete a scenario with tagging, for example.)

 Regardless, this exercise does show some of the differences between the example container systems using a practical example, which was the only point of doing